devconcept/multer-gridfs-storage/README.md

 });
 ```

 The files 1 and 2 will use the connection cached under the key `'1'` and the files 3 and 4 will use the cache named `'2'`.
-You don't have to worry for managing connections anymore.
+You don't have to worry about managing connections anymore.
 By setting a simple string value the module manages them for you automatically.

 Connection strings are parsed and tested for similarities.
 In this example the urls are equivalent and only one connection will be created.